Share this Post

 The neighborhood money-service providers Total Security Solutions hears from are primarily concerned with deterring business-hour robberies–especially the traumatic armed takeover”-style robberies increasingly common in some regions:

 Because money service businesses (like Western Union and MoneyGram) and non-bank financial service providers (“check cashers” and “payday lenders”) perform bank-like functions, it’s unsurprising that they need bank-like security (albeit at a different scale).
-Most money service businesses favor a two or three station “bank teller line”-style barrier, which generally include bullet resistant acrylic windows, bullet proof fiberglass-reinforced counters, and deal trays at every station.
+Most money service businesses favor a two or three station “bank teller line”-style barrier, which generally includes bullet resistant acrylic windows, bullet proof fiberglass-reinforced counters, and deal trays at every station.
 These favor clear communication and quick transactions.
 Modern non-bank financial service providers (such as Advance America) are a little different.
 They tend to offer a wider variety of financial services than a traditional check casher or modern money transfer business, and also tend to have larger facilities.
 Subsequently, they often need a security system more closely approximating what you see in a modern bank.

 Pawn shops, on the other hand, pose their own challenges.